Exabyte-io/documentation/docs/cli/actions/create-python-env.md

 source .virtualenv/bin/activate
 ```

-At this point the CLI prompt will change to reflect that the virtual environment is installed and will look similar to.
+At this point the CLI prompt will change to reflect that the virtual environment is installed and will look similar to:

 ```bash
 (.virtualenv) [steven@bohr.exabyte.io:~/cluster-001/tmp]$
 ```

 Next, let's install the desired package(s).
-Here we use "pymatgen", further explained below.
+Here we use "pymatgen", further explained below:

 ```bash
 pip install pymatgen
 ```

-Check that installation is successful (exit code of zero means everything OK).
+Check that installation is successful (exit code of zero means everything OK):

 ```bash
 python -c "import pymatgen" && echo $?
 0
 ```

-Now one can execute the scripts requiring the installed package as follows, for example.
+Now one can execute the scripts requiring the installed package as follows, for example:

 ```bash
 python script.py